Gal Gadot: ‘My Boobs Were Too Small For Wonder Woman’

 Gal Gadot also addressed the issue of Wonder Woman being a “sexual object” by referring to another famous superhero – Superman.
 According to Gal, no one complains about Superman’s big bulge, often depicted in his crotch – so why complain about Wonder Woman’s sexuality?

-However, Gal Gadot’s Wonder Woman was attacked from the other side as well – with outraged fans across the web claiming her Wonder Woman is… not sexy “enough”.
+However, Gal Gadot’s Wonder Woman was attacked from the other side as well – with outraged fans across the web claiming her Wonder Woman is… not sexy “enough.”
 Now, a year later, Gal can laugh at this issue.

 “‘Cause my boobs were too small,” Gal explains the reactions she had to endure after landing the role.
 “Yeah – that was a big problem.
 The Web really paid attention to the important side of Wonder Woman.”

-Back when the the internet just started paying attention to the size of Gal Gadot’s breasts, she had another clever response, as reported on CinemaBlend.
+Back when the internet just started paying attention to the size of Gal Gadot’s breasts, she had another clever response, as reported on CinemaBlend.

 “They said that I was too skinny and my boobs were too small… When I was younger I would take criticism really hard.
 But now it mostly amused me.
 The true Amazons had one boob so it won’t bother them in their archery.
 So it’s not going to be like real Amazons.
 We always try to make everyone happy but we can’t.”

 The stand-alone Wonder Woman movie’s release date is June 2, 2017.
-Hopefully, by then fans will be able to judge it by its story telling qualities, without debating whether Gal Gadot’s character is overly sexy, or not sexy enough.
+Hopefully, by then fans will be able to judge it by its storytelling qualities, without debating whether Gal Gadot’s character is overly sexy, or not sexy enough.

 [Featured Image by Neilson Barnard/Getty Images]